National Executive Committee

 Vicky Wallens-Hancock

-Vicky loves Cornwall and feels very lucky to spend time out of work with her husband, two amazing children and a crazy golden retriever enjoying the beautiful Duchy has to offer.
+Vicky loves Cornwall and feels very lucky to spend time out of work with her husband, two amazing children and a crazy golden retriever enjoying what the beautiful Duchy has to offer.
 She is incredibly passionate about the fire service and became involved with WFS a number of years ago.

 “If it hadn’t been for the amazing role models across our sector then I wouldn’t have had the confidence or courage to be where I am today.
 That is why I am so enthusiastic to be involved with this amazing network.”